Known B6700 installations in Australasia

 - B6700 simulator - goal is to be able to run B6700 software on a modern machine

 - B-series product range - compile a comprehensive description of the various models and their differences

 - B6700 front-panel replica - along the lines of the B205 project design and construct a replica of a main processor control panel.

 - Burroughs machines in Tasmania - Discover and identify - UTAS had both a B6700 and B6800(?) in the Computing Centre and a B1700 in Administration.
-Savings Bank of Tasmania (SBT) had one or more B5700 (?) and later an A-series system (Unisys).
+Savings Bank of Tasmania (SBT) had a B6800 (to be confirmed) and later an A-series system (Unisys).